 Republicans and their supporters continue to fuss about the limited physician choice and relatively high deductibles that shoppers on the new Obamacare marketplaces are finding.
-Those of us who follow health policy continue to be amazed and exasperated at this spectacle, because Republicans have spent years arguing that this is what health insurance should look like.

 It’s been an interesting few days for those of us following Obamacare.
 Three new studies came out—one each from Avalere Health, the Kaiser Family Foundation, and the Manhattan Institute.